 Changing a display format that contains display only areas is simple.
-You need only type over any existing edit pictures.
-Anytime you replace a! with another character, the ! is eliminated.
-SHIFT CLEAR deletes your display format from the cursor's position to the bottom of the screen.
+You need only type over any existing edit pictures with new edit pictures.
+Anytime you replace a ! with another character, the ! is eliminated.
+(SHIFT) (CLEAR) deletes your display format from the cursor's position to the bottom of the screen.

-Helpful hint: To practice designing a display format, see Practice Session 4: Designing a Display Format, page 16.
+To practice designing a display format, see "Practice Session D - Designing a Screen."